Cast Love Island 2020 | Meet the participants in the winter lineup - Mash Viral

-After months of anticipation, Love Island is back with more fun in the sun than 12 participants leave for the new villa in Cape Town, South Africa and say goodbye.
+After months of anticipation, Love Island is back with more fun in the sun than 12 candidates leave for the new villa in Cape Town, South Africa and say goodbye.

-The ITV2-Goliath confirmed last year that another winter series with GBP 50,000 in prize money is on the way.
+The ITV2-Goliath confirmed last year that another winter series with a prize money of GBP 50,000 is on the way.

-Our cast have seen a brand new group of characters in the sparkling Love Island mansion to find their type on paper, and there has already been a firework display that Ollie stopped after just three days, and there will be more drama for sure on road.
+Our cast have seen a brand new group of characters in the sparkling Love Island mansion to find their type on paper, and there have already been fireworks that Ollie stopped after only three days, and there will be more drama for sure on road.

 Laura Whitmore took over the presentation from Caroline Flack while Iain Stirling returned to tell the series is broadcast every evening at 9 p.m. on ITV2, with a special Unseen Bits episode every Saturday.